DUNE/p3s/README.md

 of data makes the result less relevant (again, the focus is on ETA)
 * processing streams are initiated purely automatically and in real time by the data arriving from DAQ
-* there is practically no data handling system since it would introduce more complexity, latency and potentially failure modes.
+* there is no distinct data handling system for two reasons.
+First, the cluster which runs p3s is either literally local or can access data through a POSIX-like interface with some moderate development and deployment effort.
+Second, a data handling system would introduce additional complexity, latency and potentially failure modes.
 Instead, p3s relies on federated storage such as provided by an instance of XRootD.
 A high-performance NAS could be an alternative.
-In either case, the data is essentially local on the cluster.
+In either case, for purposes of access and processing the data is essentially local on the cluster.

+## Job dispatch
+### Pilots
+To minimize latency and provide the ability to run transparently on a few local resources (e.g. the cluster at EHN1, CERN Tier-0 and perhaps some other facilities on or around CERN campus) any reliance on the flavor of the underlying batch system needs to be eliminated.
+In addition, latencies inherent in any batch system should be optimally mitigated.
+Both problems are addressed by utilizing a pilot-based job dispatch, where the pilots (agents) contact a central service and only receive jobs in case the batch slot is secured and the environment validated.
+This also combats a few failure modes.

+### Pilot States
+An example of what states a pilot can go through during its lifecycle is given below:
+* active registered on the server, no attempt at brokerage yet
+* no jobs no jobs matched this pilot
+* dispatched got a job and preparing its execution (may still fail)
+* running running the payload job
+* finished job has completed
+* stopped stopped after exhausting all brokerage attempts.

 ## Workflow
 While workflow in p3s will be simple compared to a typical production system,